 Are out of state students ever classified as in-state after moving to North Carolina?

 Yes.
 The Board of Governors of The University of North Carolina has provided guidelines about residency determinations that are based upon evidence suggesting the individual is self-supporting (either through savings, or loans) and has established a “domicile” in the state of North Carolina.
 Individuals must be resident in the state for one calendar year before they can apply to be re-classified as an in-state student for purposes of tuition determination.
 Our experience has been that many students in their second year of the program are considered “in-state” but it is important that applicants read the guidelines carefully about how these decisions are made.
 The Division of Speech and Hearing Sciences is not a partner to these determinations.
-Students who are claiming North Carolina residency for tuition purposes, are required to submit a residency application with the North Carolina Residency Determination Services (RDS) at www.ncresidency.org.
+Applicants and students who are claiming North Carolina residency for tuition purposes, are required to submit a residency application with the North Carolina Residency Determination Services (RDS) at www.ncresidency.org.
 More information about this may be found at https://registrar.unc.edu/academic-services/residency/